How to buy double glazing

 - Will you use outsourced labour?

-- What happens if any of the work does not meet a satisfactory standard?
+- What happens if any of the work doesn't meet a satisfactory standard?

 Should I tell my home insurance company about new double glazing or doors?